micmejia/bible-dump/NKJV/Jeremiah/Jer 18.md

 "Arise and go down to the potter's house, and there I will cause you to hear My words."

 ###### 3
-Then I went down to the potter's house, and there he was, making something at the [^a]wheel.
+Then I went down to the potter's house, and there he was, making something at the wheel.

 ###### 4
-And the vessel that he [^b]made of clay was [^c]marred in the hand of the potter; so he made it again into another vessel, as it seemed good to the potter to make.
+And the vessel that he made of clay was marred in the hand of the potter; so he made it again into another vessel, as it seemed good to the potter to make.

 ###### 5
 Then the word of the Lord came to me, saying: